MSIA/2021-msia423--hakimi---ben--project/README.md

 docker run -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY nflgames run.py loadData
 ```

+If no optional inputs are specified for the run.py function, the data the original data will be pulled from the internet and placed in the local path `data/data.csv`.
+It will then be uploaded to the the S3 bucket `s3://2021-msia423-hakimi-ben/rawCSVUpload/raw.csv`.

 By default, this will download the original data to `data/raw/P4KxSpotify.csv` and then upload into the S3 bucket `s3://2021-msia423-rice-brian/raw/P4KxSpotify.csv`.
 Alternative paths can be configured with `--local_path` or `--s3path`.
 Instead of uploading to S3, you may download from S3 by including the flag `--download`.
 Finally, `pandas` may be used to read the data by including `--pandas` (and optionally `--sep <VALUE>`).

 ### 2. Initialize Database